 It is important to note that not everyone is a good candidate for fat transfer.
 For this procedure, you must be over 18 years old, a non-smoker, no more than 30 pounds overweight, and in good health.
-You must have realistic expectations about the procedure as breast augmentation with fat transfer has a different look than augmentation with implants in terms of size.
+You must have realistic expectations about the procedure, as breast augmentation with fat transfer has a different look than augmentation with implants in terms of size.
 Fat transfer to the breast results in a less pronounced difference in size.
 Because the procedure allows for a set maximum amount of fat to be transferred at one time, you may need more than one surgery in order to reach your desired size.
-The doctor can determine that when you come in for your complimentary consultation.
+The doctor can determine that when you come in for your complimentary consultation at our Chicago Surgical Facility.

-This 2 – 3 hour outpatient surgery is performed in our state-of-the-art surgical suite under IV sedation or under general anesthesia.
+This 2-3-hour outpatient surgery is performed in our state-of-the-art surgical suite under IV sedation or under general anesthesia in Chicago and Northbrook.
 First, your surgeon uses liposuction to harvest fat from other areas of the body, which typically include the lower back, love handles, abdomen, and thighs.
 Once the fat has been collected, it is ready to be processed and purified before it is reinserted into the breasts.
 The fat will be injected at different depths to achieve the desired results.
 As the doctor injects the fat, he will use massage techniques to make sure the fat distribution is proportioned and smooth.
-In most cases, your doctor will over-inject to accommodate for the fat cells that will naturally be absorbed back into the body.
+In most cases, your doctor will over-inject to accommodate the fat cells that will naturally be absorbed back into the body.

 You can expect swelling and a bit of bruising at harvesting sites.
 You should take it easy to avoid any strenuous activity that would increase your heart rate because that would cause additional swelling.
 You must be careful to avoid any pressure on your breasts for the first two weeks post-op.
 The transferred fat cells are very fragile and any additional injury can lead to fat cell death, meaning the body will reabsorb them.
 After the initial two weeks post-op, you can ease back into all of your daily activities within reason.
 In that time, you will likely lose some breast volume as the residual swelling resolves.
 You may lose a tiny bit more volume over the next three to six months, but by the six-month point, you should be looking at a relatively final result.